HeribertoKubuntu/mailspring-yellowbanana-theme/README.md

 ![](./screenshot/yellowbanana.png)

-For more details about this great theme please visit de Repository of the autor [Matcha theme repository](https://github.com/jakubzet/mailspring-matcha-theme)
+For more details about this great theme please visit the Repository of the autor [Matcha theme repository](https://github.com/jakubzet/mailspring-matcha-theme)

 Made with Love by Heriberto Delgado.